Research

 Overview

 I am a dynamicist working to understand and predict the evolution of astrophysical systems.
 My current focus is on galactic disks: building much stronger connections between fundamental theory, numerical simulations, and the extraordinary data now provided by surveys like Gaia, SDSS, and JWST.
-I am also working on projects related to compact objects in star clusters, to ultra-wide stellar binaries in the Galaxy, and beyond.
+I am also working on projects related to compact objects in star clusters, ultra-wide stellar binaries in the Galaxy, architectures of planetary systems, and beyond.
+Much of this work relies on Hamiltonian mechanics, kinetic theory, and nonequilibrium statistical mechanics, as well as tailored numerical simulations.

 Below you can find descriptions of some of the projects I've been involved in.